 8. Going green

-2020 is a year for climate action – so I’m pledging to do more ‘little things’ for planet earth.
+Climate change is happening at a rapid rate – so I’m pledging to do more ‘little things’ for planet earth.

 The first step is decreasing my driving (hello parking savings) and increasing public transport use.
 Anyone who’s keen to jump aboard should get their concession Opal Card for student discounts on public transport (head to the Transport NSW tile on myUON and follow the prompts).

 It’s also worth mentioning some coffee outlets on campus offer a discount if you bring your own keep cup.
-If you’ve forgotten it, be sure to make use of disposable cup recycling stations like the one at NUSpace’s Fast Fuel outlet.
+If you’ve forgotten it, be sure to make use of disposable cup recycling stations.
 To wash up our containers and cutlery from that fabulous lunch we made, there are Survival Stations on all campuses with hot and cold water on tap.

 9. Setting and kicking career goals